Matter: Age of Enlightenment

 French philosopher René Descartes (1596–1650) originated the modern conception of matter.
 He was primarily a geometer.
-Instead of, like Aristotle, deducing the existence of matter from the physical reality of change, Descartes arbitrarily postulated matter to be an abstract, mathematical substance that occupies space:
+Unlike Aristotle, who deduced the existence of matter from the physical reality of change, Descartes arbitrarily postulated matter to be an abstract, mathematical substance that occupies space:

 For Descartes, matter has only the property of extension, so its only activity aside from locomotion is to exclude other bodies: this is the mechanical philosophy.
 Descartes makes an absolute distinction between mind, which he defines as unextended, thinking substance, and matter, which he defines as unthinking, extended substance.
 They are independent things.
 In contrast, Aristotle defines matter and the formal/forming principle as complementary principles that together compose one independent thing (substance).
 In short, Aristotle defines matter (roughly speaking) as what things are actually made of (with a potential independent existence), but Descartes elevates matter to an actual independent thing in itself.

 The continuity and difference between Descartes's and Aristotle's conceptions is noteworthy.
 In both conceptions, matter is passive or inert.
 In the respective conceptions matter has different relationships to intelligence.
 For Aristotle, matter and intelligence (form) exist together in an interdependent relationship, whereas for Descartes, matter and intelligence (mind) are definitionally opposed, independent substances.

 Descartes's justification for restricting the inherent qualities of matter to extension is its permanence, but his real criterion is not permanence (which equally applied to color and resistance), but his desire to use geometry to explain all material properties.
 Like Descartes, Hobbes, Boyle, and Locke argued that the inherent properties of bodies were limited to extension, and that so-called secondary qualities, like color, were only products of human perception.

 English philosopher Isaac Newton (1643–1727) inherited Descartes's mechanical conception of matter.
 In the third of his "Rules of Reasoning in Philosophy", Newton lists the universal qualities of matter as "extension, hardness, impenetrability, mobility, and inertia".
 Similarly in Optics he conjectures that God created matter as "solid, massy, hard, impenetrable, movable particles", which were "...even so very hard as never to wear or break in pieces".
 The "primary" properties of matter were amenable to mathematical description, unlike "secondary" qualities such as color or taste.
 Like Descartes, Newton rejected the essential nature of secondary qualities.

 Newton developed Descartes's notion of matter by restoring to matter intrinsic properties in addition to extension (at least on a limited basis), such as mass.
 Newton's use of gravitational force, which worked "at a distance", effectively repudiated Descartes's mechanics, in which interactions happened exclusively by contact.

 Though Newton's gravity would seem to be a power of bodies, Newton himself did not admit it to be an essential property of matter.
 Carrying the logic forward more consistently, Joseph Priestley (1733–1804) argued that corporeal properties transcend contact mechanics: chemical properties require the capacity for attraction.
 He argued matter has other inherent powers besides the so-called primary qualities of Descartes, et al.